-Virgo the sign of yoga and meditation culture and philosophy is also the most important astrological indicator for India the place of origin of Buddhism.
-The position of the peak areas of the Sacred Mountains of Buddhism in Virgo is a clear indicator for the resonance with indian monk culture.
+Virgo the sign of protected places, protection of nature, retreats, yoga and meditation culture and philosophy is also the most important astrological indicator for India the place of origin of Buddhism.
+The position of the peak areas of the Sacred Mountains of Buddhism in Virgo is a clear indicator for the resonance with Indian monk culture.
 Secondly earth sign Virgo as the sign of spiritual entities of plants and protection of nature relates the choice of these mountains to the focus on earthly aspects of spirituality.

 The golden Samantabhadra statue on top of the temple on the Golden Summit along with golden pagodas and other golden Buddha sculptures inside the temples of Mount Emei is an intense resonance with the astrogeographic position of Mount Emei for morphogenetic field level 2 where both coordinates lie in highly magnetic fire sign Leo the sign of the Sun, light and gold.